 In computer programming, macros are a tool that allows a developer to re-use code.
 For instance, in the C programming language, this is an example of a simple macro definition which incorporates arguments:

 #define square(x) ((x) * (x))

-After being defined like this, our macro can be used in the code body to find the square of a number.
+After being defined like this, our macro is used in the code body to find the square of a number.
 When the code is preprocessed before compilation, the macro will be expanded each time it occurs.
 For instance, using our macro like this:

 int num = square(5);